No cancellation fees. No hassle. Book Now, stay relaxed. Read More

 • Lunch and Dinner in Kathmandu hotel

-• Items of a personal nature such as alcoholic drinks, hot and cold drinks, laundry, use of WIFI, hot shower battery charging during the trek.
+• Items of a personal nature, such as alcoholic drinks, hot and cold drinks, laundry, use of WIFI, and hot shower battery charging during the trek,

 • Tips for guides and porters

-• Any others expenses which are not mentioned in our price include section.
+• Any other expenses that are not mentioned in our price are included in this section.

 Departure Dates